Skip to content

 113. Treatment of palm oil mill effluent (POME)?

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company reports that it has established a wastewater disposal facility to treat POME in an eco-friendly manner.
+The company also reports that it has established a wastewater disposal facility to treat POME in an eco-friendly manner.
+However, the information is between two to five years old.

-This indicator is disabled as it is not applicable to this company.
+This indicator is disabled as the company does not own refineries.

 • Y